redis/docs/content/operate/oss_and_stack/install/install-redis/install-redis-on-linux.md

 ## Install on Ubuntu/Debian

-You can install recent stable versions of Redis from the official `packages.redis.io` APT repository.

-{{% alert title="Prerequisites" color="warning" %}}
-If you're running a very minimal distribution (such as a Docker container) you may need to install `lsb-release`, `curl` and `gpg` first:

 {{< highlight bash  >}}
-sudo apt install lsb-release curl gpg
-{{< / highlight  >}}
-{{% /alert  %}}

-Add the repository to the <code>apt</code> index, update it, and then install:

-{{< highlight bash  >}}
-curl -fsSL https://packages.redis.io/gpg | sudo gpg --dearmor -o /usr/share/keyrings/redis-archive-keyring.gpg

-echo "deb [signed-by=/usr/share/keyrings/redis-archive-keyring.gpg] https://packages.redis.io/deb $(lsb_release -cs) main" | sudo tee /etc/apt/sources.list.d/redis.list

 sudo apt-get update
 sudo apt-get install redis
-{{< / highlight  >}}
+{{< /highlight  >}}

+Redis will start automatically, and it will restart at boot time.

-## Install from Snapcraft
+## Install on Red Hat/Rocky

-The [Snapcraft store](https://snapcraft.io/store) provides [Redis packages](https://snapcraft.io/redis) that can be installed on platforms that support snap.
-Snap is supported and available on most major Linux distributions.

-To install via snap, run:

 {{< highlight bash  >}}
-sudo snap install redis
+sudo yum install redis
+sudo systemctl enable redis
+sudo systemctl start redis
-{{< / highlight  >}}
+{{< /highlight  >}}

-If your Linux does not currently have snap installed, install it using the instructions described in [Installing snapd](https://snapcraft.io/docs/installing-snapd).

-## Starting and stopping Redis in the foreground

-To test your Redis installation, you can run the `redis-server` executable from the command line:
+Redis will restart at boot time.

+## Install on Ubuntu using Snap

+To install via Snap, run:

 {{< highlight bash  >}}
-redis-server
+sudo apt update
+sudo apt install redis-tools # for redis-cli sudo snap install redis
+{{< /highlight  >}}

+Redis will start automatically, but it won't restart at boot time.
+To do this, run:

-{{< / highlight >}}
+{{< highlight bash >}}

-If successful, you'll see the startup logs for Redis, and Redis will be running in the foreground.

-To stop Redis, enter `Ctrl-C`.
+sudo snap set redis service.start=true
+{{< /highlight  >}}

+You an use these additional snap-related commands to start, stop, restart, and check the status of Redis:

+* `sudo snap start redis`
+* `sudo snap stop redis`
+* `sudo snap restart redis`
+* `sudo snap services redis`

+If your Linux distribution does not currently have Snap installed, you can install it using the instructions described  [here](https://snapcraft.io/docs/installing-snapd).
+Then, consult the [Snapcraft store](https://snapcraft.io/redis) for instructions on installing Redis using Snap for your distribution.

 ## Starting and stopping Redis in the background

-You can start the Redis server as a background process using the `service` command:
+You can start the Redis server as a background process using the `systemctl` command.
+This only applies to Ubuntu/Debian when installed using `apt`, and Red Hat/Rocky when installed using `yum`.

 {{< highlight bash  >}}
-sudo service redis-server start
+sudo systemctl start redis
 {{< / highlight  >}}

-To stop the service, use:
+To stop the server, use:

 {{< highlight bash  >}}
-sudo service redis-server stop
+sudo systemctl stop redis
 {{< / highlight  >}}

 ## Connect to Redis